GameFoundry/bsf/Documentation/Manuals/Native/rtti.md

 It is primarily used for saving/loading of objects (e.g. serialization/deserialization of a level), searching for objects (e.g. finding all resources used by a level) and generating "diffs" (Prefabs use diffs to persist/apply instance specific changes when the original changes).

 RTTI doesn't automatically work on all classes.
 You must manually specify the information required by the RTTI system.
 This involves two things:
- - Making sure your class derives from @ref BansheeEngine::IReflectable "IReflectable" and implements the required methods
+ - Making sure your class derives from @ref bs::IReflectable "IReflectable" and implements the required methods
- - Implement the @ref BansheeEngine::RTTIType<Type, BaseType, MyRTTIType> "RTTIType" interface
+ - Implement the @ref bs::RTTIType<Type, BaseType, MyRTTIType> "RTTIType" interface

 # Adding RTTI to your own objects {#rtti_a}
 Assume you have a simple object you want to serialize: